misheska/misheska.github.com/source/_posts/2013-02-28-try-out-sensu-monitoring-using-virtual-box,-vagrant-and-chef.markdown

 After installing VirtualBox, next install Vagrant.
 Vagrant is an automation framework for VirtualBox.
 Grab the latest Vagrant installer for your OS from the [Vagrant Downloads page](http://downloads.vagrantup.com/) and run install.
-On Mac OS X, the Vagrant install will automatically add the Vagrant binaries to your PATH, on Linux, you will need to manually add
+On Mac OS X and Windows, the Vagrant install will automatically add the Vagrant binaries to your PATH, on Linux, you will need to manually add
 <code>/opt/vagrant/bin</code> per the [Getting Started with Vagrant docs](http://docs.vagrantup.com/v1/docs/getting-started/index.html).

 Download the sensu-chef cookbook